Brolock/OldOnes/README.md

 Enemy Icons only show the first Ability in the Ability Manager they own.
 Either we are ok with this.
 Or we change the Icon.

 Known Issues:

-Enemies are still being deleted as soon as they are killed.
-That can cause cards that were still queuing for damage to refer to nullptr targets. (for example multiple iteration of damage on a single target).
-This should get better with animations on death that will make the Enemy wait a bit before being deleted.
-But with attack animations I am not sure the problem can be solved this way and gameplay should be looked at

 Sometimes Releasing a card from a grab doesn't work Sometimes Cards don't turn up when being drawn